Mitsubishi ASX: Facelifts

 The first facelifted ASX was revealed in the United States in April 2012 with changes focusing on its front fascia by reshaping the trapezoid grille, and a redesigned rear bumper.
 In addition, rocker panels became grey, while roof racks disappeared.

 Going on sale in mid-2014, the 2015 model introduced some visual changes: new LED daytime running lamps were featured in the front bumper, there was a new 17" alloy wheel design, and roof racks appeared once again (after being removed in the 2013 model).

 Further changes occurred in mid-2015 for the "2015.5" model.
 18" wheels became standard, and featured black wheel arch surrounds.
 A chrome tailgate finish and a new steering wheel were other changes that year.

 The second facelift was released in November 2015 at the Los Angeles Auto Show, which introduced the "Dynamic Shield" front design concept and redesigned alloy wheels.
 This version was introduced in Europe in September 2016 at the 2016 Paris Motor Show.

 A third facelift was unveiled prior to the 2019 Geneva Motor Show in February 2019.
 The front received an updated "Dynamic Shield" design.
 In many markets this was to become the 2020 model year RVR/ASX/Outlander Sport.
 The facelift introduces a new front fascia design, new 18" alloy wheels, and a redesigned Smartphone Display Link (SDL) infotainment system with optional Apple CarPlay and Android Auto smartphone integration, and a new eight-inch touchscreen display.

-In the U.S., the Outlander Sport gains a new SP trim to replace the previous LE trim.
-The 148-horsepower, 2.0-litre inline four-cylinder (I4) engine is standard on the ES and SE trims, while a 166-horsepower, 2.4-litre inline four-cylinder engine is standard on the SP and GT trims.
-The smaller 2.0 option is also now available with all-wheel drive (AWD) in addition to the standard front-wheel drive (FWD).
+In the United States, the Outlander Sport gained a new SP trim to replace the previous LE trim.
+The 148-horsepower, 2.0-litre inline four-cylinder engine was standard on the ES and SE trims, while a 166-horsepower, 2.4-litre inline-four is standard on the SP and GT trims.
+The smaller 2.0 option was also now available with all-wheel drive (AWD) in addition to the standard front-wheel drive (FWD).